solarwinds/appoptics-apm-node/guides/apm-release-process.md

 6. REMARKS
     * !!! npm packages, once published, cannot be changed, deleting a package does not make it possible to publish a new version with the same version number.
-    * if a commit is extremely simple (remove console.log, change comments) i often commit directly to master.
     * if a commit only impacts testing or files not included in a published release (excluded by `.npmignore`) a PR may be merged without review.